dayvonjersen/webcomponents-starter-kit/README.md

 ## Why

->Web Components" is not another term for [Google Polymer](https://www.polymer-project.org/).
+>"Web Components" is not another term for [Google Polymer](https://www.polymer-project.org/).
 Polymer is a framework that is based on Web Components technologies.
 You can make and use Web Components without Polymer.

 ## Read first